rtavenar/hdr/content/parts/02_representations.md

-# Learning sensible representations for time series
+# Learning Sensible Representations for Time Series

 Another track of research I have been following over the past years is the learning of latent representations for time series.